 GEOG 620 Theories and Policies of Development (3) Will critically examine what constitutes progress, advancement, or betterment in this highly uneven world, where inter-regional, inter-class, inter-group, and inter-gender differences in development are expanding.
 Graduate standing only.
 A-F only.
 (Fall only)

-GEOG 622 Environmental Impact Assessment (3) Theory and practice of environmental impact assessment.
+GEOG 622 Advanced Environmental Impact Assessment (3) Theory and practice of environmental impact assessment.
 Policy and planning frameworks supporting environmental assessment in the U.S. and abroad.
 Cumulative environmental effects and strategic environmental assessment.
-Pre: graduate standing.
-(Cross-listed as PLAN 622) DS
+Pre: 412 or consent.
+(Cross-listed as PLAN 622)

 GEOG 628 (Alpha) Resource Systems (3) Resource development and use in a time perspective.
 Ecological and socioeconomic impacts, concepts, definitions, and methodology.
 (B) renewable; (C) nonrenewable.
 Pre: consent.